web-infra-dev/web-infra-QoS/README.md

 - `build-cjs-time`: the time it takes to complete a build task for cjs in module build.
 Corresponding hooks: `beforeBuildTask -> afterBuildTask`.
 - `build-esm-time`: the time it takes to complete a build task for esm in module build.
 Corresponding hooks: `beforeBuildTask -> afterBuildTask`.
 - `build-dts-time`: the time it takes to complete a build task for dts in module build.
 Corresponding hooks: `beforeBuildTask -> afterBuildTask`.
+- `build-cjs-js-time`: the js bundle time it takes to complete a build task for cjs in Rslib.
+- `build-esm-js-time`: the js bundle time it takes to complete a build task for esm in Rslib.
+- `build-cjs-total-time`: the total time it takes to complete a build task for cjs in Rslib.
+- `build-esm-total-time`: the total time it takes to complete a build task for esm in Rslib.
 - `route-generate-time`: the time it takes to generate routes in rspress.
 Corresponding hooks: `beforeBuild -> routeGenerated`.
 - `before-dev-time`: the time it takes for the dev command to initialize, in other words, cli cold boot time.
 - `before-build-time`: the time it takes for the build command to initialize, in other words, cli cold boot time.